codedge/laravel-selfupdater/README.md

 lovely users with Git commands ;-)

 ## Install with Composer

+There are currently two branches:
+* `master`: Compatible with PHP 7.x
+* `5.x`: Compatible with PHP 5.5 + 5.6

+_Please select the right branch for your PHP version accordingly._

 To install the library using [Composer](https://getcomposer.org/):
 ```sh
 $ composer require codedge/laravel-selfupdater:"dev-master"